AY2324S1-CS2103T-T17-3/tp/docs/DeveloperGuide.md

    2. Re-launch the app by double-clicking the jar file.<br>
       Expected: The most recent theme is retained.

-### Deleting a person
+### Deleting a tutor

-1. Deleting a person while all persons are being shown
+1. Deleting a tutor while all tutors are being shown

-   1. Prerequisites: List all persons using the `list-t` command.
-Multiple persons in the list.
+   1. Prerequisites: List all tutors using the `list-t` command.
+Multiple tutors in the list.

-   1. Test case: `delete 1`<br>
+   1. Test case: `delete-t 1`<br>
       Expected: First contact is deleted from the list.
 Details of the deleted contact shown in the status message.
 Timestamp in the status bar is updated.

-   1. Test case: `delete 0`<br>
+   1. Test case: `delete-t 0`<br>
-      Expected: No person is deleted.
+      Expected: No tutor is deleted.
 Error details shown in the status message.
 Status bar remains the same.

-   1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
+   1. Other incorrect delete commands to try: `delete-t`, `delete-t x`, `...` (where x is larger than the list size)<br>
       Expected: Similar to previous.

 1. _{ more test cases …​ }_